Oldest McDonald's restaurant: History

-Fox's brother-in-law Roger Williams and his business partner Burdette "Bud" Landon, were the franchisees.
-They used their expertise in siting Occidental gasoline stations in choosing the location.
-Like the McDonald brothers' other franchisees, they were required to use Meston's design.
+The original owners of the Downey, California, McDonald's were Roger Williams, the brother-in-law of McDonald's first franchisee Neil Fox, and his business partner Bud Landon.
+Williams and Fox worked for Occidental Petroleum and used their expertise in siting Occidental gasoline stations in choosing the location.
+Like the McDonald brothers' other franchisees, they were required to use Stanley Clark Meston's design.

 The purchase of the chain from the McDonald brothers by Ray Kroc did not affect the Downey restaurant, as it was franchised under an agreement with the McDonald brothers, not with Kroc's company McDonald's Systems, Inc., which later became McDonald's Corporation.
 As a result, the restaurant was not subject to the modernization requirements that McDonald's Corporation placed on its franchisees.
-Its menu came to differ from that of other McDonald's restaurants, and lacked items such as the Big Mac that were developed in the corporation.
+Its menu came to differ from that of other McDonald's restaurants, and lacked items such as the Big Mac that were developed by the corporation.
 In part due to these differences, as well as a corporate McDonald's opening in the mid-1970s less than half a mile away, the restaurant suffered from poor sales, and was eventually acquired by McDonald's Corporation in 1990, when it was the only remaining McDonald's that was independent of the chain.

 With low sales, damage from the 1994 Northridge earthquake, and the lack of a drive-up window and indoor seating, the restaurant was closed, and McDonald's planned to demolish it and incorporate some of its features in a modern "retro" restaurant nearby.
 However, it was listed on the National Trust for Historic Preservation's 1994 list of the 11 Most Endangered Historic Places.
 With both the public and preservationists demanding the restaurant be saved, McDonald's spent two years restoring the restaurant and reopened it.
-Customers can visit the restored restaurant and an adjoining gift shop and museum.
+The restaurant now features an adjacent museum and gift shop housed in a replica of the original McDonald's location in San Bernardino.
+A drive-thru window was later added in 2016.